jamiew/buynow-screensaver-mac/README.md

 # BUY NOW Screensaver

-A recreation of the classic BUY NOW screensaver by Ficus Kirkpatrick for BeOS.
+A macOS recreation of the classic **BUY NOW** screensaver by [Ficus Kirkpatrick](http://toastycode.com/besavers/) for BeOS.

-Features:
+Original screensaver from the BeOS screensaver collection.
+This is a tribute to [BeOS](https://en.wikipedia.org/wiki/BeOS), the multithreaded operating system developed by Be Inc. in the 1990s.

+## Features

-- Dark blue background (#00008B)
-- White "BUY NOW" text
+- Dark blue background with white "BUY NOW" text
 - Flashes on/off every second
 - Native macOS screensaver (.saver bundle)

 ## Installation

-### Quick Install
+### Option 1: Screensaver Only (Lightweight)

+For users who just want the screensaver:

 ```bash
 ./build.sh